Antarctic Peninsula and South Shetland Islands 11 daysAboard: M/V Hondius

 All our itinerary holidays are fully customisable

-Your Antarctica and South Shetland Islands expedition will begin in Ushuaia, Argentina, where after having arrived independently you will embark your ship in the afternoon.
+Your Antarctica and South Shetland Islands expedition will begin in Ushuaia, Argentina, where after having arrived independently you will embark your brand new polar vessel in the afternoon.
 As you settle in to your cabin, your ship will sail through the scenic waterway of the Beagle Channel.
 You may want to spend some time on deck capturing the sight of the city fading into distance behind you and looking out for the seabirds that follow the ship.

-Welcome to the indescribable lands of Antarctica!
-Upon arrival in this enchanting ice wonderland we will sail directly to “High Antarctica”, passing the Melchior islands and the Schollaert Channel between Brabant and Anvers Island.
-The Antarctic Peninsula is famed for its icy beauty and bountiful wildlife, and during our time here we will optimize the experience to get the very best of everything.
-Each day your experienced captain and crew will assess the weather and ice conditions to create a flexible itinerary to allow you to discover as much of this penguin’s playground as possible.
+We will sail directly to “High Antarctica”, passing the Melchior islands and the Schollaert Channel between Brabant and Anvers Island.
+The Antarctic Peninsula is famed for its icy beauty and bountiful wildlife.
+During the days here, we will optimize the experience to get the best of everything.

 Sites that may be visited include Danco Island in the Errera Channel where activities may be focused around the Gentoo penguins nesting high on the island as well as Weddell and Crabeater seals that may be on and around the island.
 In Neko Harbour we may have the opportunity to set foot on the Antarctic Continent in a magnificent landscape of huge glaciers calving at sea level.
-Zodiac cruising around here will be an unforgettable experience and for those who have booked kayaking this will offer another spectacular way of enjoying the landscape surrounded by ice incrusted alpine peaks.
+Zodiac cruising and kayaking offer spectacular ways of enjoying the landscape surrounded by ice incrusted alpine peaks.

-After a thorough exploration of the peninsula your ship will start its course northwards towards the South Shetland Islands.
+After an exploration of the peninsula your ship will start its course northwards towards the South Shetland Islands.